Tags

 4. Customer journey analytics

-Which, unfortunately, means you need to be able to track and analyze customer interactions with your brand across a lot more touchpoints.
+Which, unfortunately, means you need to be able to track and analyse customer interactions with your brand across a lot more touchpoints.

 5. Customer lifetime value (CLV)

-Your customer lifetime value (CLV) is one of those “shared” customer experience metrics that multiple teams (like your marketers!) will find useful to track.
+Your customer lifetime value (CLV) is one of those “shared” metrics that multiple teams (like your marketers!) will find useful to track.

 Knowing your CLV helps you pinpoint your high-value customers—and better target the right kind of customer that can drive revenue over the long term.